cortesi/musq/README.md

 # Types

 Types are discrete values that can be stored in a table column or appear in SQL expressions.
+Supported types implement one or both of the `Encode` and `Decode` traits. `Encode` is used to convert a Rust value into a SQLite value, and `Decode` is used to convert a SQLite value into a Rust value.

-## Built-in Types
+## Built-in type support

-The following built-in types are supported:
+`Encode` and `Decode` are implemented for a set of standard types.

 | Rust type                             | SQLite type(s)      |
 |---------------------------------------|---------------------|